Week 14 takeaways: Danger zone for Redskins and Panthers?

 New Orleans Saints 28, Tampa Bay Buccaneers 14

 The Saints (10-2) appear to have gotten their mojo back with a 25-0 run over the final 20 minutes at Tampa Bay on Sunday.
-The offense completely flopped for six-plus quarters -- in Tampa and in Week 13 at Dallas -- before their late explosion on Sunday.
-Combined with how well the Saints' defense has been playing over the past month, they're still in contention for the NFC's No. 1 seed as they head toward another date with a division rival next Monday night at Carolina. -- Mike Triplett
+The offense completely flopped for six-plus quarters -- in Tampa and in Week 13 at Dallas -- before a late explosion on Sunday.
+Combined with how well the Saints' defense has been playing over the past month, New Orleans is still in contention for the NFC's No. 1 seed as the Saints head toward another date with a division rival next Monday night at Carolina. -- Mike Triplett

 Kansas City Chiefs 27, Baltimore Ravens 24